qld-gov-au/ckanext-qa/README.rst

 A brief background on the workflow of the ``archiver`` and ``qa``  extensions when a dataset is created or updated to attempt to explain what is going on here.

-When a dataset gets created or updated the following steps happened:
+When a dataset gets created or updated the following steps happen:

 #.
-CKAN sends a ``notify`` event to the ``archiver`` extension with the dataset and resources metadata to tell it something has happened to this dataset
+CKAN sends a ``notify`` event to the ``archiver`` extension with the dataset and resources metadata to tell it something has happened to this dataset.

 #.
-The archiver then has some logic to check if this dataset needs to be archived
+The archiver then has some logic to check if this dataset needs to be archived;

    #.
 Is it a new dataset